Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/ABANDONED.md

 "CoC7.CoCIDFlag.error.documents-not-found": "Documents were not found in world or Compendia matching the CoC IDs ({cocids}), language "{lang}", and era "{era}".
 Please check your Era for the world setting.", "CoC7.CoCIDBatch.title": "Batch set System ID (CoC ID)", "CoC7.CoCIDBatch.summary": "The CoC7 System has introduced a System ID (CoC ID).
 This allows the system to identify FoundryVTT documents for example skills.
 This page will allow you to set the id for existing {type} documents.
-The System ID should use the English translation of the name to support localization across all languages.", "CoC7.TokenCreationRoll.Title": "Rollable detected", "CoC7.TokenCreationRoll.Prompt": "This token has rollables characteristics or skills.<br>What do you want to do ?", "CoC7.TokenCreationRoll.ButtonRoll": "Roll all",
+The System ID should use the English translation of the name to support localization across all languages.", "CoC7.ActorCoCIDItemsBest": "CoC ID: Actor Item replacement", "CoC7.ActorCoCIDItemsWarning": "This action can not be undone, please backup your world before updating your Actors", "CoC7.ActorCoCIDItemsWhich": "Check Item's CoC ID in active compendiums, world compendiums, and Items directory replacing the Actor's Items with the best choice based on these rules", "CoC7.ActorCoCIDItemsRules1": "The Item must match the the current era "{era}" or have no eras selected", "CoC7.ActorCoCIDItemsRules2": "Check Item's that match the language "{lang}" or "English" if no translated Items exist", "CoC7.ActorCoCIDItemsRules3": "Select the Item with the highest priority", "CoC7.ActorCoCIDItemsSceneTokens": "Update all tokens on this scene", "CoC7.ActorCoCIDItemsUnlinkedToken": "Update unlinked Actor in directory for each Token first", "CoC7.ActorCoCIDItemsActorSheets": "Update open Actor sheets", "CoC7.ActorCoCIDItemsActorDirectory": "Update all Actors in directory", "CoC7.ActorCoCIDItemsUpdate": "Update", "CoC7.TokenCreationRoll.Title": "Rollable detected", "CoC7.TokenCreationRoll.Prompt": "This token has rollables characteristics or skills.<br>What do you want to do ?", "CoC7.TokenCreationRoll.ButtonRoll": "Roll all",